Vanče Šikov

 Vanče Šikov (Ванче Шиков; born 19 July 1985) is a former Macedonian footballer.

 Club career

 Born in Kavadarci, Macedonia, Shikov started his football career at FK Tikvesh.

 In 2002, he went to play for Greek side Skoda Xanthi where he has played 55 games and scored two goals.
-In 2006, he was bought by Olympiacos but was loaned out to Kerkyra F.C. for five months where he played 13 games scoring two goals, against Egaleo F.C. on 4 February 2007 and against Ergotelis F.C. on 29 April 2007.
+In 2006, he was bought by Olympiacos but was loaned out to Kerkyra for five months where he played 13 games scoring two goals, against Egaleo on 4 February 2007 and against Ergotelis on 29 April 2007.
 At the end of the loan deal between Olympiacos and Kerkyra, on 13 May, he was officially signed as a player of Olympiacos in Athens.

 After spending three years in Cyprus with Ethnikos Achna, Šikov signed a three-year deal with Ukrainian club Volyn Lutsk in the summer of 2011.

 Neftchi Baku

 On 20 June 2016, Santin signed with Neftchi Baku, before having his contract terminated by mutual consent on 16 December 2016.